dr2lopez/yang-provenance/draft-ietf-opsawg-yang-provenance.md

     +-- contents?          <anydata>
 ~~~

 Unlike the first enclosing method, in this second enclosing method the provenance leaf is added by augmenting a structure (/inotenv:envelope).
-The provenance leaf is inserted before the contents leaf.
-This ordering is important because the provenance signature MUST cover the content of the notification but MUST NOT include itself in the signature computation.
-This ensures the signature remains valid and verifiable.
-YANG augmented structures typically respect the convention that the anydata node, when present, should appear as the last element in the structure.
-Therefore, any newly augmented elements are automatically placed before it.

 ### YANG Module